Yell0wGIRL/BattleshipsUE/Types.md

 ## Monitor (BM)
 It's just your average cruiser with a giant turret attached to it.

+## Panzerschiff (CA)
+The three German ships of the Deutschland-class, Deutschland;Admiral Scheer and Admiral Graf Spee were reclassified to CA during WWII.

 ## Heavy/Armored Cruiser (CA)
 The type of ship you'd be looking for if you want to deal much damage.